cliffano/certilizer/README.md

 The available formats are documented on [python-tabulate Table Format](https://github.com/astanin/python-tabulate#table-format) page.
 By default, it uses `simple_grid`.

 If the `--out-file` arg is not provided, the report will be written to stdout.

+The threshold for expiry date can be configured using `--expiry-threshold-in-days` flag.
+By default, this is set to 90 days.

+The column size can be set via `--max-col-size` flag which will determine how many characters will be included for each of the column values.

 Configuration
 -------------